 While the Authority is in a position to commence investigations on its own initiative or following a complaint, an investigation can also be commenced as a result of a leniency application.
 The provisions have been strengthened since the enactment of the NRE.

 Article L464-2 IV of the Code provides that undertakings may be exonerated from financial penalties, either in part or in full, where they have ‘contributed to establishing the reality of a prohibited practice and to determine its authors by providing elements which the Authority or the administration were previously unaware of’.
 As with the procedure at EU level, it is necessary to provide new information to the competition authorities that will enable them to begin an investigation.
 Providing information that merely supports information already held by the authorities will not be sufficient to obtain full immunity from fines.
-Undertakings unable to satisfy the requirements for full immunity from fines can nevertheless apply for a reduction in fines.
+Undertakings unable to satisfy the requirements for full immunity from the fine can nevertheless apply for a reduction in the fine.

 One of the leniency decisions was particularly interesting as the Council granted full immunity to two companies that had denounced the existence of the cartel.
-It held that they had both provided sufficient evidence enabling the Council to initiate proceedings as regards the denounced practices and to launch an inquiry in the relevant sector.26 However, it should be noted that these two companies were part of the same group.
+It held that they had both provided sufficient evidence enabling the Council to initiate proceedings as regards the denounced practices and to launch an inquiry in the relevant sector.29 However, it should be noted that these two companies were part of the same group.
 In 2008, two leniency decisions were issued by the Council: on 21 May, in the wood industry sector; and on 16 December, in the steel industry.

 The same year, a laundry detergent cartelist, Unilever, disclosed the existence of a cartel to the Authority.
 In December 2011, the Authority fined the four major laundry detergent manufacturers a global amount of €367.9 million.
 Unilever obtained full immunity.
 This decision is one of the most important leniency cases the Authority has investigated, and the first one concerning a mass-market product.
-After Unilever had disclosed the existence of the cartel, all the parties involved decided to cooperate and to take part in the French leniency programme.27
+After Unilever had disclosed the existence of the cartel, all the parties involved decided to cooperate and to take part in the French leniency programme.30

-The whistle-blower’s name is thus kept secret, within the limits of the Authority’s domestic and EU obligations, until the statement of objections is notified.
-In addition, the Authority undertakes not to refer the case of a leniency applicant to the public prosecutor under the criminal provisions mentioned above.
+The whistleblower’s name is thus kept secret, within the limits of the Authority’s domestic and EU obligations, until the statement of objections is notified.
+In addition, the Authority undertakes not to refer the case of a leniency applicant to the Public Prosecutor under the criminal provisions mentioned above.